 For centuries people living in the Veneto region, both in the lagoon and on ‘terra ferma’ have performed a balancing act, managing their local primary resource of water.
 On the one hand the risk of flooding from the numerous rivers in the region needs to be reduced, on the other hand drainage patterns must not be interrupted too much.
 It’s a very subtle and delicate balance.
 The situation is complicated further by Venice’s global attraction as a tourist destination.
 As Lorenzo Quinn, sculptor and artist, commented recently, ‘Everyone who comes to Venice wants part of it’ and he’s right.
 This city has a global appeal.
 So the challenge is to manage this exceptional watery environment, with respect for nature and local habitats so that we can all appreciate this unique ecosystem.
 There has to be space for all living things; people, plants, animals and a profound and sensitive respect for our natural world.
 In this way we can all benefit both now and in the future.

-For numerous articles on Venice why not browse further:
+For numerous articles on Venice why not browse this blog further: